 Treatment for ADHD

 Our psychotherapists work in conjunction with the treatment team to individually tailor the treatments and therapies, which may include cognitive-behavioral psychotherapies, learning time-management strategies, and learning appropriate self-care.
 Our therapists also include psychoeducational training with parents and caregivers to provide at-home strategies to reduce maladaptive behavior and provide structure and routine to those struggling with ADHD symptoms.
-Also because ADHD can also affect the overall family system, causing conflict and secondary family issues, we provide family therapy to identify skills to strengthen the unit as a whole.
+ADHD can also affect the overall family system, causing conflict and secondary family issues, we provide family therapy to identify skills to strengthen the unit as a whole.

-Additionally, because ADHD can affect relationships in adults, causing conflict and turmoil, Clarity Clinic’s marriage and family therapists can work with couples to identify and recognize how ADHD symptoms can contribute to destructive cycles and negative interactions and finding more constructive ways to manage those negative interactions.
+Parents play an important role in providing structure, routine and teaching, and modeling skills to help children achieve their highest potential.
+Additionally, because ADHD can affect relationships in adults, causing conflict and turmoil, Clarity Clinic’s marriage and family therapists can work with couples to identify and recognize how ADHD symptoms can contribute to destructive cycles and negative interactions and find more constructive ways to manage those negative interactions.

 Medications to treat ADHD include:

 In general, stimulant medicines improve symptoms in about 70 out of 100 people who have ADHD.
 There are often quick and dramatic improvements in behavior.
 Stimulants are the most common type of medication prescribed for ADHD.
-While many people have concerns about these medications, they have the longest track record with the most research to back up their effectiveness
+While many people have concerns about these medications, they have the longest track record with the most research to back up their effectiveness.

-Concerta is also part of the stimulant class of drugs used to treat ADHD.
-Known by the generic name methylphenidate, Concerta works by changing certain types of chemicals in the brain that can improve executive functioning skills including focus and concentration, listening skills and reduction in impulsive behavior. can also improve improves brain functioning
+Concerta – is also part of the stimulant class of drugs used to treat ADHD.
+Known by the generic name methylphenidate, Concerta works by changing certain types of chemicals in the brain that can improve executive functioning skills including focus and concentration, listening skills, and reduction in impulsive behavior. can also improve improves brain functioning

-Strattera, known by the generic name atomoxetine, is a non-stimulant medication used to treat ADHD. -Straterra has been approved for children and teens, as well as adults and has been shown to improve attention and focus and reduce impulsive behavior and hyperactivity.
+Strattera – known by the generic name atomoxetine, is a non-stimulant medication used to treat ADHD. -Straterra has been approved for children and teens, as well as adults, and has been shown to improve attention and focus and reduce impulsive behavior and hyperactivity.

-Antidepressants.
-Certain antidepressants are sometimes also recommended as many times those struggling with ADHD have co-existing disorders, such as depression.
+Antidepressants – Certain antidepressants are sometimes also recommended as many times those struggling with ADHD have co-existing disorders, such as depression.